analoghan/TourneyControl/README.md

    - Click "End" button when tournament is complete
    - Rings become read-only for judges

+8. **Generate Reports**:
+   - Click "Generate Report" button on any tournament
+   - Downloads CSV file with complete session/packet data
+   - Each ring on one row with all packets in columns
+   - Includes: Ring Number, Total Packets Completed, and all packet start/end times with run times
+   - Timestamps formatted without commas for proper CSV parsing
+   - All times in tournament timezone

-8. **Restart/Delete Tournament**:
+9. **Restart/Delete Tournament**:
-   - Click "Restart" to reactivate an ended tournament
+   - Click "Restart" to reactivate an ended tournament (clears all ring timing)
    - Click "Delete" to permanently remove ended tournaments

 ### For Judges